Scott Brown (DJ): Other

-In April 2006, his release "Elysium" was given a trance remix by Liverpool dance trio Ultrabeat featuring vocals by Rebecca Rudd.
+In November 1996 Brown performed a Peel Session on BBC Radio 1.
+In 2005, his release "Elysium" was given a trance remix by Liverpool dance trio Ultrabeat featuring vocals by Rebecca Rudd.
 This version was released with a subtitle as "Elysium (I Go Crazy)" to signal the addition of vocals.
+The single peaked at #35 in the UK Singles Chart.
 Later, in May, his song "Go Berzerk" was included in the PlayStation 2 release of Beatmania IIDX 11 IIDXRED, which was not present on the arcade version or audio releases of the game.